koii-network/ezsandbox/Lesson 6/PartIII.md

 #### Explanation of Parameters:
 - method: getProgramAccounts is used to fetch accounts managed by a specific program.
 - params:
-    - The first parameter is the program ID of the SPL Token program (TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA).
+    - The first parameter is the program ID of the KPL Token program (TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA).
     - The second parameter specifies the encoding and filters:
     - encoding: jsonParsed provides the account data in a human-readable JSON format.
     - filters:
-        - dataSize: 165 indicates the size of a typical SPL Token account.
+        - dataSize: 165 indicates the size of a typical KPL Token account.
         - memcmp: Filters accounts where the mint address matches the specified mint.

 This command returns all the accounts that are token accounts under the specified mint address, making it easier to analyze the distribution and usage of the token.